 Fighting crime is one of our society’s oldest and most noble professions .
-It’s also one that has dramatically evolved over the years, staying on the cutting-edge of technology and using the latest tools to get the job done.
+From the police cruiser and their sirens to communication and cameras, the evolution of tools has evolved over the years, keeping them on the cutting-edge of technology to get the job done.

 The introduction of the first police car in Akron, Ohio in 1899 was a game-changer for the crime-fighting industry.
 The 8hp, battery-run vehicle was produced by the Collins Buddy Company and cost the city $2,400 – the equivalent of $65,000 in 2018.